Frumple/statblock5e-creator/README.md

 - [JSBeautify][jsbeautify] - Beautify HTML Export
 - [Clipboard.js][clipboardjs] - Copy to clipboard functionality

-## Credits and Background
+## Credits

 Statblock5e-creator is a fork of Valloric's awesome [statblock5e][statblock5e] template.
 It is also heavily inspired by [CritterDB][critterdb], another great tool for creating statblocks.

-I wrote this project in pure Javascript as a means of learning basic web technologies.
-While I could have gone with a typical framework like Angular or React, instead I wanted to build things from scratch and learn how they work behind the scenes.
+Some help popups in this application link to useful resources in [Open5e][open5e].

-## License
+## Licensing

-This project is licensed under the [Apache License, Version 2.0][apache2].
+Statblock5e-creator is licensed under the [Apache License, Version 2.0][apache2].

+All example monsters and stats used in this application are from the [Dungeons and Dragons Systems Reference Document (SRD) v5.1][srd], available through the Open Gaming License (OGL).

 [demo]: https://frumple.github.io/statblock5e-creator